Competitive intelligence: 5 tips for using social listening to gain an edge

 “How can we stay ahead of the competition?”

-It’s a question that employees in all departments spend quite a lot of time thinking about and it’s often a difficult question to answer.
+It’s a question that team members in all departments spend considerable time thinking about and it’s a difficult question to answer.

-Do we try to emulate the things our competitors do well, do we exploit a niche they haven’t thought of yet or do we try to forge our own unique path?
+Do we try to replicate the things our competitors do well, do we exploit a niche they haven’t thought of yet or do we try to forge our own unique path?

 The answer may well be a combination of all three.
-But whatever your solution, actually knowing what your competitors are doing and how they are performing is a key first step.
+But whatever your solution, actually knowing what your competitors are doing and how they are performing is the first step.

 To explain how you can use social listening for competitive intelligence, we’re going to use the example of two world famous supercar brands – Ferrari and Porsche - and analyze key social metrics using the Talkwalker IQ App for Competitive Intelligence.
 All statistics are from between August 18 and September 16.